The Foundry · Case Study

 The reasonable comparison is not how long it takes the tool, but how long the same analysis would take a human doing it properly.
 We sat down and timed it, stage by stage, the way a junior analyst would actually work through a single client.

-Manual Stage Realistic Time
+Manual stage Realistic time

 Read and take structured notes on roughly 20 pages of the website60 min